Sean Baker: Personal life

 Baker is married to Samantha Quan, a producer on three of his films.
 As of July 2021, they had two dogs, Bunsen and Boonee, the latter of whom played the titular character in his 2012 film Starlet.
 Boonee died in 2023.

 Baker said at a 2024 press conference in Cannes, France, that he believes sex work should be "decriminalized and not in any way regulated, because it's a sex worker's body and it's up to them to decide how they will use it in their livelihood."
-Baker was an opiate addict in his 20s.
+Baker was an opioid addict in his 20s.

 Style and influences

 Baker has established a reputation for portraying outcasts and characters from underrepresented and marginalized subcultures, frequently undocumented immigrants and sex workers, in decidedly humane and compassionate scenarios.
 His films have stirred and encouraged a debate about sexual morality.
+Baker has never used intimacy coordinators on the sets of his films.
+On the set of Anora, instead of using an intimacy coordinator, Baker and his wife, Samantha Quan, would talk about different sexual positions and act them out in front of the actors.

-Baker's influences include Ken Loach, Spike Lee, Federico Fellini, Jim Jarmusch, Mike Leigh, Steven Spielberg, Éric Rohmer, Lars Von Trier, John Cassavetes, and Hal Ashby among others.
+Baker's influences include Ken Loach, Spike Lee, Federico Fellini, Jim Jarmusch, Mike Leigh, Steven Spielberg, Éric Rohmer, Lars Von Trier, John Cassavetes, and Hal Ashby, among others.
 Baker has said that he consciously includes Easter egg references to other movies in his filmography.
 For example, a billboard advertising a performance by the character named Strawberry from Red Rocket can be seen near the end of Anora.